Happy Thanksgiving America!

 The fourth Thursday in November is all about stuffing one’s face with turkey and green bean casserole (get my recipe here >>) and watching football from the vantage point of the couch all afternoon.

-But Thanksgiving is also known for the three-hour live TV coverage of the Macy’s Thanksgiving Day Parade with hundreds of floats, helium balloons, marching bands and the occasional superstar looking for a bit of nationwide coverage.
+But Thanksgiving is also known for the three-hour live TV coverage of the Macy’s Thanksgiving Day Parade in New York City with hundreds of floats, helium balloons, marching bands and the occasional superstar looking for a bit of nationwide coverage.

 Since the parade first started in 1924 the enormous helium balloons have been its hallmark.
 The night before the parade is also an event in itself that you should get to if you’re in town: the filling of these monstrosities with helium just off Central Park.

-1927: Felix the Cat was the first one to make an appearance in 1927 – and he caught fire after tangling with telephone wires.
+1927: Felix the Cat was the first one to make an appearance in the parade – but he caught fire after tangling with telephone wires.

 1957: Popeye the Sailor’s hat filled with water during a heavy rain, which threw it off-course and poured 50 gallons of water on an unsuspecting and unhappy crowd.

 1985: Kermit the Frog experienced a nasty stomach injury and collapsed to the ground in a heap.

 1986: Raggedy Ann crashed into a lamppost and sent it into the street.
 The same year, Superman had his hand torn off by a tree.
 Neither incident caused any injuries to humans.